compulim/BotFramework-WebChat/packages/acs-chat-adapter/DESIGN.md

 If chat provider support read receipts, it should return `true` or `false` for `honorReadReceipts`.
 It MUST not return `undefined` for `honorReadReceipts`.

-Chat UI may temporarily pause read receipts because the UI is not in foreground or [obscurred](https://developer.mozilla.org/en-US/docs/Web/API/Document/visibilityState).
+Chat UI may temporarily pause read receipts when the UI is not in foreground or [obscurred](https://developer.mozilla.org/en-US/docs/Web/API/Document/visibilityState).
+The UI will call `setHonorReadReceipts` with `false` to pause and `true` to resume.

 ### Alternatives considered